-I acknowledge the contribution of the Board members, and particularly the general managers of each of the Electrical and TJM divisions, to the Company during the year.
-The board also acknowledges and thanks Mr Ryan for his significant contribution to CMI over the last 6 years.
+I acknowledge the contribution of the Board members both past and present, and particularly the general managers of each of the Electrical and TJM divisions and their teams to the Company during the year.
+The Board also acknowledges and thanks Mr Herceg for his significant contribution to CMI over the last 7 years.